-- Whole shell eggs that are clean, free of cracks, and stored in clean cartons at $\leq 45^{\circ}F$.
+• Whole shell eggs that are clean, free of cracks, and stored in clean cartons at ≤ 45°F.

-- Hot coffee or hot tea if the person selling the hot coffee or hot tea does not provide or include fresh milk or cream

-- Whole fruits, vegetables, raw honey, and grains that have NOT been:

-- (a) cooked;

-- (b) canned;

-- (c) preserved, except for drying;

-- (d) combined with other food products; or

-(e) peeled, diced, cut, blanched, or otherwise subjected to value-adding procedures.
+- Hot coffee or hot tea if the person selling the hot coffee or hot tea does not provide or include fresh milk or cream - Whole fruits, vegetables, raw honey, and grains that have NOT been: - (a) cooked; - (b) canned; - (c) preserved, except for drying; - (d) combined with other food products; or - (e) peeled, diced, cut, blanched, or otherwise subjected to value-adding procedures. - Homemade food or products sold in conformance with the MLFCA.